Mytherin/RembranDB/README.md

 # RembranDB
 Simple database that is supposed to have an LLVM execution engine.
 However, the execution engine is not implemented yet!
 The execution engine can be found in `database.c`.
-The `ExecuteQuery()` function is responsible for
+The `ExecuteQuery()` function is responsible for executing queries.
+It takes a Query object as input, and produces a result table.

 # Usage
 You can generate tables for RembranDB by running `python gentbl.py`.
 By default the script will generate the table `demo` with three `DOUBLE` columns (`x`, `y`, `z`).

-You can run queries either in interactive mode by launching `rembrandb`, or execute individual queries by running `rembrandb -s '{query}'`.
+* You can run queries either in interactive mode by launching `rembrandb`
+* You can execute individual queries by running `rembrandb -s [query]`
+* You can execute a set of queries from a file by running `rembrandb -f [filename]`

 # Building
 Run `make`.
 Note that `llvm-config` must be in your path for RembranDB to build.
 It requires LLVM 3.7 or higher (older versions have a different API).
 Many package managers only have older LLVM versions; you can build the latest version from source by following the instructions [here](http://clang.llvm.org/get_started.html).